 Ceramic wear surfaces are used in paper machine applications and can reduce energy consumption and increase wear life.
 The following provides a quick reference of common ceramic wear surface materials and definitions.

 Coefficient of Friction: The amount of drag the surface exerts on the fabric.
-Higher friction coefficients mean more wear to machine fabrics–and more energy required for machine drives.
+Higher friction coefficients mean more machine fabric–wear and more energy required for machine drives.

 Cost: A ceramic’s price.
 Only one variable to consider when determining total cost-effectiveness.
-Others, like ceramic wear life, fabric wear, and fabric and ceramic replacement costs, must also factor into the equation.
+Others, like ceramic wear life, fabric wear, fabric, and ceramic replacement costs, must also be considered.

 Density: Weight of the material.
 An especially dense ceramic, like Zirconia, may prove too heavy for existing support system.